Amelia Lily

 Amelia Lily Oliver (born 16 October 1994) is an English singer and television personality.
-In 2011, she became a finalist on the eighth series of The X Factor, where she finished in third place.
+In 2011, she became a contestant on the eighth series of The X Factor, where she finished in third place.
 In 2017, she finished as runner-up on the twentieth series of Celebrity Big Brother.
 In 2020, she began appearing in the MTV reality series Geordie Shore.

 Following The X Factor, Lily signed a record deal with Sony, and released a single titled "You Bring Me Joy".
-The single peaked at number two on the UK Singles Chart, and number 21 in the Republic of Ireland.
+The single peaked at number two on the UK Singles Chart, and number 21 in Ireland.
 Lily's follow up single, "Shut Up (And Give Me Whatever You Got)", charted at 11 on the UK Singles Chart.
 Lily's third single, "Party Over", peaked within the top 40 of the UK Singles Chart.
 In 2015, Lily joined the cast of American Idiot, in the lead role of Whatsername.

 Early life

 The daughter of Aranka Bradley and Barry Horowitz, Amelia Lily Oliver was born in Nunthorpe, Middlesbrough on 16 October 1994.
 She was educated at Chandlers Ridge Primary School and Teesside High School.
 Lily began her musical career as a secondary school pupil by posting videos of herself singing on YouTube.
 Her cover of Adele's "Someone Like You" garnered over 1 million views.
 From the age of 13, she began writing songs with her guitar, and aspired to be a country singer.
 She was also a figure skater for 6 years during her childhood.
 She was also working on the tills at a garden centre in Nunthorpe.
 In a Sugarscape interview in August 2012, she revealed that she wanted to be a nun when she was younger.